marting456/dsl-generator/README.md

     // etc for all fields
 }
 ```
 Note that the benefit of CustomerDSL is that the fields of Customer don't need to be set up in each test case.
-Also, if a new mandatory field is added to Customer it can easily added to CustomerDSL without individual test needing to be modified.
+Also, if a new mandatory field is added to Customer it can easily added to CustomerDSL without individual tests needing to be modified.